torleifg/multi-label-bert-classifier/README.md

 https://github.com/jupyterlab/jupyterlab-desktop

-Open the project in JupyterLAb and activate the newly created virtual environment (upper right corner).
+Open the project in JupyterLab and activate the newly created virtual environment (multi-label-bert-classifier/env/bin/python) from upper right corner in JupyterLab.

 ### 4. Create Dataset